CSCfi/csc-user-guide/docs/cloud/fgci/fgci-using-arcrunner-to-run-large-job-sets.md

 column.
 We would like to calculate the average for the values in each file using FGI.

-To run the analysis in FGI using *arcrunner* we first need to create a sub-folder for each of the input files and copy the input files there.
+To run the analysis in FGCI using *arcrunner* we first need to create a sub-folder for each of the input files and copy the input files there.
 This could be done, for example, with a shell script like the following bash script: